carstensing/Cloud-Resume-Challenge/README.md

 [sso_config_for_cli]:
     https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html#cli-configure-sso-manual

-#### Manual Site Update

-These steps updated the bucket files and refresh the CloudFront cache.
-This isn't the greatest manual solution but it is close enough.
-All of these steps will be automated later in the project.

-1. Delete and rebuild `src/hugo_site/public/` to refresh Hugo.

-    `rm -fr src/hugo_site/public`

-    `cd src/hugo_site`

-    `hugo`

-2. Sign in to AWS SSO.

-3. Download the bucket.

-    `aws s3 sync s3://carsten-singleton.com old_bucket_files`

-4. Add new / updated files from `public/` to the bucket.

-    `aws s3 sync src/hugo_site/public s3://carsten-singleton.com`

-5. Get the list of files that were deleted in this update.

-    `rsync -rvni --ignore-existing old_bucket_files/ src/hugo_site/public/ > files-to-delete.txt`

-6. Get rid of the prepended text you don't need in VSCode.

-7. Delete files from the bucket that aren't in `public/`.

-    `cat files-to-delete.txt | xargs -I {} aws s3 rm "s3://carsten-singleton.com/{}"`

-8. Get files to invalidate in CloudFront.

-    `rsync -rcni old_bucket_files/ src/hugo_site/public/ > files-to-invalidate.txt`

-9. Get rid of the prepended text you don't need in VSCode.

-10. Invalidate the files in the AWS console.

 ### 6. DynamoDB, Lambda, API Gateway and JavaScript

 I learned a **ton** on this chuck of the project.
 I understood the concept of